haberdashPI/vscode-master-key/README.md

 ### Keybinding Features

-When you create your own keybindings using Mater Key's special `.master-key.toml` format you get several powerful features that make it possible to easily create key bindings that would be difficult or impossible to implement without writing your own extension.
+When you create your own keybindings using Mater Key's special `.master-key.toml` format you get several powerful features that make it possible to easily create keybindings that would be difficult or impossible to implement without writing your own extension.

 #### Modal Bindings